2ailesB/neural-parametric-solver/README.md

 The main file to train a neural solver is `main.py`.
 To train a model, 3 python objects are required: a Dataset (folder Dataset), a Model (folder models) and a Training (folder training).
 Each of them is instanciated with the desired config with the coresponding `init_****` functions that are available in the `init` folder.
 The default config file is `config/base.yaml`.
 It **purposefully** **doesn't take any input** in the network.
 This has to be manually added by setting the desired `input_***` parameters to True (1).
-See example below:
+See example below.
-To make a training with specific new configs, you can add them in the command.
+To train a neural solver with specific new configs, you can add them in the command.
 For example, to use another dataset and specify the learning rate, use :
 ```
 python3 main.py dataset=helmholtz exp.lr=0.01 model.input_bc=1 model.input_gradtheta=1
 ```
-The available config are resumed in the `params.txt` file.
+The available config are summarized in the `params.txt` file.

 ## How to reproduce the results of the paper?